 24.6 PPG, 4.4 RPG, 5.1 APG, 1.3 SPG, 0.3 BPG

 When you look at the Utah Jazz, you see a team that is contending for the No. 1 overall seed in the Western Conference.
-However, for similar reasons to why Clyde Drexler never won an MVP during his time in Portland, the team’s success goes beyond one player.
+For similar reasons to why Clyde Drexler never won an MVP during his time in Portland, the team's success goes beyond one player.
 Mitchell will be a candidate for All-NBA First-Team this season.
 His rebounding and assists are career-highs and this three-point shooting is near 40%.

 The Jazz is built around their team defense and Mitchell is not the team's best player.
 Then, on offense, there are guys like Bojan Bogdanovic, Mike Conley, and Gobert helping out.
 Granted, Mitchell could go off for 40 points on any given night but he's not doing that consistently.
 He is a true team player, which is why the team is doing so well.